FedericoTartarini/paper-lancet-countdown-europe/README.md

 1. Use the file [shapes_to_grid.py](python_code/calculations/shapes_to_grid.py) to convert the shapefiles to grids.

 # To implement
-- [ ] Calculate the exposure due to climate change and pop growth.
-- [ ] Generate most of the results.
+- [ ] Get the new demographic file.

 # Other info
 To update the list of dependencies use: